 Does this mean that soft skills such as compassion, empathy, good listening skills, and treating people respectfully are not important?
 In fact, they are very important as states of mind and foundations of behavior.
 We can’t, however, achieve great results by merely saying the words; we must believe them before we say them.
 Compassion and empathy must be part of the very fiber of our being and not just words and phrases we utter automatically in response to a customer or end user call.
 Of course, a gesture of sympathy or concern, or an empathetic word or phrase is important, but it must come from the heart and not merely be read from a script.
 Of course, basic good manners are always appropriate such as saying please and thank you.

 The Successful IT Pro

 Today’s successful IT professionals must have a deep technical understanding of the products they support.
 It has to be deep enough to allow them to solve problems quickly and permanently.
 It also has to be a deep enough understanding to allow them to anticipate and prevent future problems.
+That’s customer service product knowledge in a nutshell.
 In addition, successful IT pros must have an intrinsic sense of compassion and empathy.
 They must be good listeners and know how to treat all people with dignity and respect.
 So, soft skills are important and can make the difference between a successful career and one that’s mediocre, but success in IT has to start with deep technical ability.